-As at the date of this report, the RC comprises two (2) Independent Directors, Ms. Tan Min-Li and Professor He Ming Yang, and one (1) Non-Independent Non-Executive Director, Ms. Xie Ming.
+As at the date of this report, the RC comprise entirely of Non-Executive Directors, namely Ms. Tan Min-Li , Professor He Ming Yang, and Ms. Xie Ming.
 The Chairman of the RC is Ms. Tan Min-Li.
+As such, the RC comprises a majority of Independent Directors in compliance with Provision 6.2 of the Code.